-- Core and optional modules are 15 UK credits each. - a final project (30 UK credits total) (MSc programme only)
+- core and optional modules are 15 UK credits each; - the final project is 30 UK credits (MSc programme only).

 A student awarded the MSc will have accumulated 180 UK credits (90 ECTS credits).

 A student awarded the PGDip Supply Chain Management and Global Logistics will have accumulated 120 UK credits (60 ECTS credits).